Offshore watchdog earmarks funds for better incident follow-up in oil & gas

 Finn Carlsen, director of professional competence at the PSA, explained: “Serious incidents affect many people.
 It’s very important that the whole industry, and the PSA, learn from them in order to prevent anything similar happening again.
 We’re now launching a wide-ranging effort.
 The goal is to become better at learning lessons so that we can prevent new incidents from occurring and ensure a continuous improvement in the level of safety.”

-The Norwegian regulator confirmed that the work on following up serious incidents involves strengthening and further developing notification and follow-up of incidents; investigation methodology; tools for analysing and assessing trends related to RNNP data on trends in risk level in the petroleum activity; sharing information on incidents; and capacity and resources for following up serious incidents.
+The Norwegian regulator confirms that the work on following up on serious incidents involves strengthening and further developing notification and follow-up of incidents; investigation methodology; tools for analysing and assessing trends related to RNNP data on trends in risk level in the petroleum activity; sharing information on incidents; and capacity and resources for following up serious incidents.

 “When an incident occurs, it’s important to secure the essential information.
 That’s why investigating incidents is the most important tool we have.
 The quality of such investigations is good today, but we see that it could be even better.
 So this is one of the areas we’re working on and will continue to seek improvements in as part of our overall commitment,” added Carlsen.